imrancio/blog/content/posts/recursion-vs-iteration/index.md

 Maximum call stack size exceeded
 ```

-It's the same result when I run `fib(9999)` with the python version of the code in a python rutime:
+It's the same result when I run `fib(9999)` with the python version of the code in a python runtime:

 ```
 maximum recursion depth exceeded in comparison